A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 Doha College (DC) (pending)

 Consistently praised for academics and exam results and accredited by endless bodies including the Council of Independent Schools (CIS) and the Council of British Overseas Schools (COBIS) for which it is a training school.
 Also, awarded ‘Excellent in Education’ by the Independent Association of Preparatory Schools (IAPS) and an Eco School amongst other commendations.
-Previously, there were mutterings that the facilities did not match the academics but that is about to be remedied with a brand new state of the art campus opening in 2020.
+Previously, there were mutterings that the facilities did not match the academics but that is about to be remedied with a brand new state of the art campus opening in time for its 40th anniversary.
+The current campus (West Bay) will remain as a primary school and the Al Wajba site will house both primary and secondary schools.

 Part of the International Schools Partnership (operating schools in eight global countries) since 2015.
 Newly renovated campus, including a dedicated sixth form centre and ICT and tech improvements.
-Impressive A-Level results with 25 per cent of students achieving A*-A. Offering the Duke of Edinburgh International Award and Model United Nations and despite the name an international school, there are pupils from over 70 different countries.
+Impressive A-Level results with 25 per cent of students achieving A*-A. Offering the Duke of Edinburgh International Award and Model United Nations and despite the name, is an international school with pupils from over 70 different countries.

 Click here to read our full review of Park House English School